Infinity6542/Operation-Grace/README.md

 ## Running OpGrace

 This section will walk through how to set up OpGrace for the first time using the Windows IIS Manager.
+<sub><sup>Want access to the latest bleeding edge features?
+Download the source code from the Buffer or, if you dare, the Development branch to gain access to the latest and (sometimes) greatest!</sub></sup>

 !
 In some instances, OpGrace will require the PocketBase backend in order to run.
 To do this, simply `cd` into `./core/pb` and run the command `./pocketbase serve`.